sigil-johnstevens/character-vault/README.md

 ## User Interface

-Player level users can use the right click context menu on an Owned Actor to access import and export functions.
+Players can use the right click context menu on an Owned Actor to access import functions only.

 - **Import from GitHub:** Overwrite an existing owned actor with one from GitHub (best done on blank Actors).
-- **Export to GitHub:** Send Owned Actor data to GitHub with confirmation notification (note this overwirtes previous versions of the same actor in the repo)
+- **Export to GitHub (GM Only):** Send single Actor data to GitHub with confirmation notification (note this overwirtes previous versions of the same actor in the repo)

 ## Game Master Interface